The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Omacor Dosage and Administration

-Patients with very high (≥500 mg/dL) triglyceride concentrations: 4 g daily administered as a single dose or in 2 equally divided doses.1 2 8 Discontinue if adequate response not achieved after 2 months of therapy.1
+Lovaza: 4 g daily as a single dose or in 2 equally divided doses.1 2 8 Discontinue if adequate response not achieved after 2 months of therapy.1

 Prevention of Cardiovascular Events

-National Cholesterol Education Program (NCEP) expert panel has not recommended specific amount of omega-3 fatty acids for daily intake but does support AHA's recommendation to include fish in diet.4 Higher dietary intakes (1–2 g daily) identified by NCEP expert panel as an option for secondary prevention, but more definitive clinical trials required before such high dosages can be strongly recommended for either primary or secondary prevention.4
+Third Report of the National Cholesterol Education Program (NCEP) (Adult Treatment Panel [ATP] III) did not recommend specific amount of omega-3 fatty acids for daily intake but does support AHA's recommendation to include fish in diet.4 Higher dietary intakes (1–2 g daily) identified by ATP III as an option for secondary prevention, but more definitive clinical trials required before such high dosages can be strongly recommended for either primary or secondary prevention.4

 No special population recommendations at this time.13